I-10. The History of Printed Book Illustration in the West - Advance Reading List

 Harthan, John.
 The History of the Illustrated Book: The Western TraditionLondon: Thames and Hudson, 1981; paperback edition, 1997.

 Goldman, Paul.
 “The History of Illustration and Its Technologies.”
 In The Book: A Global History, edited by Michael F. Suarez, S.J., and H.R.
 Woodhuysen, 231–243.
 Oxford: Oxford University Press, 2014.
+If you can’t get your hands on a hard copy, don’t worry, this will be made available as a PDF approximately two weeks before the class starts.

 Griffiths, Antony.
 Prints and PrintmakingBerkeley and Los Angeles: University of California Press, 1996.
-Skip the parts that concern only “art” prints if you like (i.e. start reading at p.
+Skip the parts that concern only “art” prints if you like (that is, start reading at p.
 13, and skip pp. 64–76, 106–112).
 Note the handy list of abbreviations and glossary at the end, starting on p.
 134.

 Note that you do not need to bring these books with you to class.